quarcs-lab/quarcs-bolivia/README.md

 ## Local Setup

 Dependencies
-- Hugo, Go, and Git - You'll need the extended version of Hugo along with Hugo modules support - https://gohugo.io/installation/
+- Hugo, Go, and Git - You'll need the extended version of Hugo - https://gohugo.io/installation/

 Clone this repo with one of these options:
 - Click the 'Use this template' button at the top of the page